-This is a list of all marketing courses.
+This is a list of courses with the subject code MKTG.
 For more information, see Marketing (Tippie College of Business) in the Catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).

-Overview of alternative marketing careers and the required skills and personal characteristics that drives success in these fields; hard and soft skills required in major types of marketing careers; developing a professional brand identity and a strategy for finding marketing internships and permanent employment opportunities; marketing's relationship to other business and organizational functions and to the external environment.
-Corequisites: MKTG:3050.
+Overview of alternative marketing careers; required skills and personal characteristics that drives success in these fields; hard and soft skills required in major types of marketing careers; development of a professional brand identity and strategy to find marketing internships and permanent employment opportunities; marketing's relationship to other business and organizational functions and to external environment.
+Corequisites: MKTG:3000.

-Finding and successfully competing for career opportunities in retailing; online exercises, interactions with retailing executives, and participation in one of the national organizations representing retailing professionals.
+Finding and successfully competing for career opportunities in marketing; online exercises, interactions with executives, and participation in a national organization representing professionals.
 Prerequisites: MKTG:3000 and MKTG:3050 and (MKTG:3100 or MKTG:3200).
 Requirements: 90 s.h. completed.

 Marketing, research methods; role of marketing research information as a tool in management decision making.
-Prerequisites: MKTG:3000 and (ECON:2800 or STAT:2020 with a minimum grade of B or ECON:4800 or STAT:4101).
+Prerequisites: MKTG:3000 and (BAIS:2800 or STAT:2020 with a minimum grade of B or ECON:4800 or STAT:4101).

 Marketing science models used in strategic and tactical marketing decisions; application of consumer behavior in the development of quantitative models that inform marketing mix decisions (advertising, pricing, and salesforce effort), new product development, product line management, and category management; topics may include product mapping, latent class (segmentation) analysis, conjoint analysis, choice modeling (binary and multinomial logic), diffusion models (word-of-mouth), decision-calculus ("models and manager" technology), churn analysis and web analytics.
 Prerequisites: MKTG:3000 and MKTG:3100.

 Traditional and nontraditional research techniques to address business problems that have a relationship to basic research; primary focus on hands-on experience and peer-based learning.
-Prerequisites: MKTG:3000.
+Prerequisites: MKTG:3000 and MKTG:3100.

 Behavioral and social aspects of marketing; research methods and findings from behavioral sciences, their relation to production, consumption, and marketing of products, services.
 Prerequisites: MKTG:3000.